• Skip to content

 How to Order Your Lab Tests

-If your doctor is ordering the thyroid labs for you, be sure to request a copy so that you can see them for yourself and ensure that they are interpreted correctly.
+If your doctor is ordering thyroid labs for you, be sure to request a copy so that you can see them for yourself and ensure that they are interpreted correctly.

 Additionally, I have included self-order options for most of the labs discussed, in case your current doctor won’t order the labs for you.

-You can order each individual test I recommend below, or you can order the entire discounted panel (TSH, free T3, free T4, TPO antibodies, TG antibodies) here.
+You can order each individual test that I recommend below, or you can order the entire discounted panel (TSH, free T3, free T4, TPO antibodies, TG antibodies) here.

 In many cases, you can self-order the labs and then send the receipts for reimbursement to your insurance.
 (Please check with your insurance FIRST to ensure that they will accept this and what their procedure is.)